 Journal or Conference Title

 9, No. 1 April 2008

 International Hydrographic Organization

-Calder, Brian; Brennan, Rick; Marcus, J; Malzone, C; and Canter, Peter, "High-precision, High-accuracy Timekeeping in Distributed Survey Systems" (2008).
-Center for Coastal and Ocean Mapping.
+Calder, Brian R.; Brennan, Rick; Marcus, J; Malzone, C; and Canter, Peter, "High-precision, High-accuracy Timekeeping in Distributed Survey Systems" (2008).
+International Hydrographic Review.
 463.